ganesshkumar/obsidian-plugins-stats-ui/README.md

     1. The pluins that are released or updated in the last 24 hours are annotated with the 🥳 emoji on the top left corner of the card.
     2. The plugins that are favorited are annotated with 🤩 on the top left corner of the card.
 2. The **`new`** page is a list view of new plugins released in the last 10 days.
-    1. The pluins that are released in the last 24 hours are annotated with the 🥳 emoji on the left.
+    1. The plugins that are released in the last 24 hours are annotated with the 🥳 emoji on the left.
     2. The plugins that are favorited are annotated with 🤩 on the left.
     3. A plugin can be favorited by using the clickable text under the name of the plugin.
 3. The **`updates`** page is a list view of latest releases in the last 10 days.